Holonomy limits of complex projective structures: The Morgan-Shalen compactification and straight maps

 \subsection{Proof of Theorem \ref{thm:main-simple}}

-Let $T_\infty$ be an $\R$-tree equipped with an action of $\Pi$ that represents a Morgan-Shalen accumulation point of $\hol(\phi_n)$.
-As in the proof of Theorem \ref{thm:main-folding}, there is an equivariant straight map $T_\phi \to T_\infty$.
-By Lemma \ref{lem:simple} this map is an isometry, thus the length function of $T_\phi$ is the only accumulation point of $\hol(\phi_n)$ on the Morgan-Shalen boundary.
-Since the sequence $\hol(\phi_n)$ has no accumulation points in $\X(\Pi)$, we conclude that $\hol(\phi_n)$ converges to the length function of $T_\phi$.
-By \cite[Thm.~3.7]{culler-morgan} this length function determines $T_\phi$ up to equivariant isometry.
+Let $[\ell]$ be an accumulation point of $\hol(\phi_n)$.
+Theorem \ref{thm:main-folding} gives a tree $T$ representing $[\ell]$ and a straight map $T_\phi \to T$.
+By Lemma \ref{lem:simple} the straight map is an isometric embedding and hence $[\ell]$ is the length function of the action of $\Pi$ on $T_\phi$.
+In particular there is only one accumulation point of this sequence in the Morgan-Shalen compactification.
+Furthermore, by \cite[Thm.~3.7]{culler-morgan}, any $\R$-tree on which $\Pi$ acts isometrically with this length function has a unique minimal invariant subtree equivariantly isometric to $T_\phi$.

-The set of quadratic differentials that have a zero of multiplicity at least $2$ is a closed algebraic subvariety of $Q(X) \simeq \C^{3g-3}$, so this set is nowhere dense and null for the natural measure class.
+The set of quadratic differentials that have a zero of multiplicity at least $2$ is a closed algebraic subvariety of $Q(X) \simeq \C^{3g-3}$, so this set is nowhere dense and null for the Lebesgue measure class.
 This gives the required properties for the set of differentials with only simple zeros. \qedsymbol